suhasghorp/isda_model/README.md

 c_interface.py contains the ctypes function and type declarations to the functions exported from the above dll

-cds_trade.py is where you define your CDS deal attributes
+cds_trade.py is where you define your CDS deal attributes and the par spreads for that refob for that date

 isda_model.py calls functions from c_interface.py